jcjiang/ContainerApps_BackgroundProcessing/README.md

 This repository contains a file named `queue.json`, which contains the configuration code for deploying this project to Azure with support for managed identity.

-## Conclusion

-You have successfully built and deployed a background processing application using Azure Container Apps.
-You can now scale your application and manage background tasks efficiently.

 ## Common Errors

 - If your subscription cannot be found when creating a new storage account using the command `$StorageAcct = New-AzStorageAccount @StorageAcctArgs`, the `Microsoft.Storage` resource provider might not have been registered for your subscription.
 To do so, follow the instructions [here](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types).